drocheam/optrace/docs/source/details/color.rst

 As illustrated in :numref:`chroma_1931`, the sRGB color gamut does not encompass the entirety of humanly visible colors.
 Various approaches exist to handle colors that fall outside this gamut.
 The simplest is to simply clamp any negative sRGB values to zero, often resulting in inaccurate color and brightness representation.
-This approach is still commonly found, possibly due to its ease of implementation or a lack of awareness of better methods
+This approach is still commonly found, most probably due to its ease of implementation or a lack of awareness of better methods

-:footcite:`OttossonClipping` presents several more sophisticated *gamut clipping* techniques designed to minimize the visual artifacts.
+Source :footcite:`OttossonClipping` presents several more sophisticated *gamut clipping* techniques designed to minimize the visual artifacts.